Skip to main content

 Signs and symptoms of UTI

-Cystitis is an infection in the bladder.
+Cystitis is an infection in the bladder, or lower urinary tract.
 Symptoms include:

-Pyelonephritis is an infection of the kidneys, usually caused by bacteria that have traveled up the urethra, bladder and ureters.
-In infants and young children the symptoms include:
+Pyelonephritis is an infection in the kidneys, or upper urinary tract.
+This usually occurs when bacteria travel upward from the bladder.
+In infants and young children, the symptoms include:

 Testing and diagnosis for UTI